Down’s Syndrome Association Helpline: 0333 1212 300

 - Whilst we do have a good understanding of the law, we are not trained to give legal advice.

-- None of our information line staff are trained in counselling so we cannot provide a counselling service.
+- Our staff are not trained in counselling so we cannot provide a counselling service.
 However, we can offer support and a listening ear.

 - We cannot provide you with an advocacy service.